Please be patient with the loading of the data and charts

 to

-Fast forward another 4 months and we see that the number of battles has decreased significantly, but the number of air strikes has remained relatively stable.
+Comparing the situation at the end of 2024 to the war's beginning, we see that the number of battles has decreased significantly, but the number of air strikes has remained relatively stable.

 Go to Top